10 Sea Snakes Around The World

 Source: iNaturalist user Thomas Mesaglio – CC BY 4.0

-Like most Hydrophis members, this is a fully aquatic snake, unlike the banded sea krait which spends 50% of its time relaxing on rocky shores.
-The greater sea snake can move to deep water, but prefers shallow areas, particularly 1-2 metres deep, where they can blast through schools of eeltail catfish congregating together and grab them with ease.
-One hotspot for this sea snake is the New Caledonian port city of Noumea, also a hotspot for the turtle-headed sea snake.
+Like most Hydrophis members, this is a fully aquatic snake, which has no need to relax on dry beaches or rocky shores.
+The greater sea snake can move to deep water, but generally prefers shallow water, particularly areas 1-2 metres deep, where they can blast through schools of eeltail catfish and grab them with ease.
+One hotspot for this sea snake is the New Caledonian port city of Noumea, which is also a hotspot for the turtle-headed sea snake.

 5 Persian Gulf sea snake